hiranwj/google-homepage-clone/README.md

 ### Responsive design of the Google homepage

-A homepage of "Google.lk" was designed to practice and develop my web design skills.
+A homepage of "google.lk" was designed to practice and develop my web design skills.
 This webpage was developed with pure HTML5 and CSS3.
 CSS media queries are used to make the webpage responsive.
 Search results for the entered inputs are provided to the user by a